helorem/photobooth/README.md

 Here is the software for the photobooth made by Cedric, Jerome-Charles and Romain.

+## Make a theme

+In the configuration file, there is the property *"resources_folder"*.

+If you put an *assets* folder in the *resources_folder*, it will override configurations.

+You don't have to rewreite en entire config file : if a property isn ot present, the default config file will Be used.

 ## Run on desktop

 To test the software without a photobooth, you can start it on your desktop.